wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### StateChangesOnly

-Only sends events where the state changed.
+Only sends events where the state has changed.
 Each different alert level OK, INFO, WARNING, and CRITICAL are considered different states.